• Home

 Search results show in a list which displays:

-- A summary of the article - the standfirst if available, or part of the first paragraph
+• The article summary - the standfirst if available, or part of the first paragraph

-In addition to the above sorting options, we can also add sorting options which would include any taxonomy that you have in the CMS, for example, sections or tab groups.
+In addition to the above sorting options, we can also add sorting options which would include any taxonomy that you have in the CMS, such as sections or authors.

 Timeframes